trambarhq/trambar/docs/getting-started.md

     ![GitLab applications](img/gitlab-applications.png)

-12. Enter *Trambar* as the application's name, then copy the **Redirect URI** from Trambar Administrative Console into the corresponding box here.
+12. Enter *Trambar* as the application's name, then copy the **Redirect URI** from Trambar Administrative Console into the corresponding boxes here.
     Select **api** and **read_user** as the application's scope, the click the **Submit** button.